RenatusRS/Open-Network-Simulation/README.md

 Finally, the findings are presented in Excel tables, text, and visual graphs.

+The `results/output` folder contains an example output for the default parameters.

 ## Features
 - **Analytical Solution**: Uses input parameters to compute server flows and identifies the bottleneck system resource.
 Applies Jackson's theorem in calculation for other parameters.
 Provides expected values for the given system.